ryanwilsond/belte/README-dev.md

 The tools required for building are listed above.

-All the following methods put the final exectuable into `./buckle.exe`.
+All the following methods put the final executable into `./buckle.exe`.

 ### Buckle Bronze